Stathis Tachatos

-Stathis Tachatos (Στάθης Τάχατος; born 12 August 2001) is a Greek professional footballer who plays as a right-back for Super League club Volos.
+Stathis Tachatos (Στάθης Τάχατος; born 12 August 2001) is a Greek professional footballer who plays as a right-back for Super League 2 club Kalamata.

 Career

 Early career

 Efstathios Tachatos is a full-back who can play on both sides.
 Characterized by exceptional speed and versatility, he stands out for his dynamism and audacity.
 Hailing from Akropotamos – he joined PAOK in 2013 – and traveled many miles every day.
-However in 2016 he moved into the PAOK Academy House.
+However, in 2016 he moved into the PAOK Academy House.
 A title-winner with the Under-19 team and part of the squad that has won two undefeated Superleague league titles without losing a single match.
 He was loaned to Trikala and has now returned for PAOK B.

 In summer 2022 he moved to Volos.